est-normalis/simple-apollo-logger/README.md

 ## Usage

-To use this package you need to add plugin or extension to your ApolloServer
+To use this package you need to add plugin or extension (not recommended) to your ApolloServer

 ### Plugin